4-star brokerage rating

 Recommendations

-Mutual Funds: Schwab creates and manages its own suite of mutual funds, and many of these will be available to advisory clients.
-It’s also possible to find these funds and funds from other fund families through a self-directed account at Schwab or another brokerage firm, and this method will likely result in the largest number of funds.
-A self-directed account with Schwab is certainly a good place to invest in mutual funds.
+Mutual Funds: Schwab has its own set of mutual funds, and many of them are available to advisory clients.
+You can also get Schwab funds and others in a self-directed account at Schwab or another broker, which likely offers the broadest selection.
+A self-directed Schwab account is definitely a good option for mutual fund investing.

 Schwab Wealth Management Review Judgment